The contact centre as touchpoint for service excellence

 Analytics for continuous improvement

 Access to call analytics and management information about the quality of agent performance and customer interactions will help pinpoint areas for improvement.
-The ability to view real-time information is vital in enhancing performance, while the ability to compare historical data will give a better understanding of trends to plan optimum staffing levels.
+The ability to view real-time information is vital in enhancing performance.
+Importantly the ability to compare historical data will give a better understanding of trends to plan optimum staffing levels.
 This will help ensure that agent availability is scheduled appropriately, supporting the drive to achieve enhanced customer interactions.

 Cloud is becoming the norm